-The Department for Transport published the summary 2018 road casualty data for Great Britain on 25th July 2019.
-This showed 1,782 people died in road collisions – a 1% decline on the previous year – continuing the “plateau” in GB road deaths since 2010.
-25,484 seriously injured casualties reported.
-Due to changes on recording methods, comparisons with previous years may be misleading for serious injury numbers.
-133,112 slightly injured casualties reported.
-Adjusted figures from the […]
+The Department for Transport published the detailed 2018 road casualty data for Great Britain on 27th September 2019.
+This showed: 1,784 people died in road collisions – a 1% decline on the previous year – continuing the “plateau” in GB road deaths since 2010.
+25,511 seriously injured casualties reported.
+Due to changes in recording methods, comparisons with previous years may be misleading for seriously injured casualty numbers.* 133,112 slightly injured […]

 The Department for Transport has released their June Road Safety Newsletter.
 The newsletter summarizes the department’s recent announcements on road safety including PACTS research project on seatbelts in collaboration with Direct Line Group, and the appointment of Michael Ellis as new Minister of State at the Department for Transport.
 Full newsletter available to download here.